JoyOfCodingPDX/GettingStarted/README.md

 $ ./submit.sh Project1
 ```

 You will be prompted to confirm the files that you want to submit.

+You will also be asked to provide a rough estimate of the number of hours you spent working on the project.
+This
+optional information will be recorded and reported to future students in aggregate to give them an idea of how much
+time they should plan to spend on projects.
+The estimated hours you report will have no bearing on your grade.

-The script may take a moment or two to zip the source
-files and email them to the Grader.
+The script may take a moment or two to zip the source files and email them to the Grader.

 ## How do I use the "parent POM"?